-We provide this very opportunity to our Lords and Ladies by providing Ordnance Survey (OS) coordinates in each welcome gift pack.
-This allows our community, if they are so inclined, to travel to Scotland and locate their sq foot (or feet) of land and enjoy the landowners benefits to it’s full extent.
+We provide this very special opportunity to our Lords and Ladies by providing the precise Ordnance Survey (OS) coordinates of your land in each welcome gift pack.
+This allows our community, if they are so inclined, to travel to Scotland and locate their square foot (or feet) of land and enjoy the landowners’ benefits to the full extent.
 The Ordnance Survey is not the same as standard GPS, which is what we hope to explain.
 By using both systems, you will be able to find your plot but understanding their differences will be beneficial in your search.

 About the Ordnance Survey

 The roots of the Ordnance Survey, who are the official Crown cartographers for the UK, go back to 1747 and the government’s requirement for military maps.
 The original maps were made by triangulation, resulting in the building of many triangulation pillars (trig points) at prominent locations such as hill tops.
 Their precise locations were determined by triangulation, and the details in between were then filled in with less precise methods.
 Modern Ordnance Survey maps are largely based on aerial photographs.Ordnance Survey maps do not use latitude and longitude to indicate position but a special grid.
 The grid is technically known as OSGB36 (Ordnance Survey Great Britain 1936), and was introduced after the re-triangulation of 1936–53.

 Only by using the Ordnance Survey system can we hope to provide the exact location of a plot as small as 1 square foot.
 The latitude and longitude will, of necessity, be only an approximation.
 Contrary to popular belief, there is no single agreed co-ordinate system for latitude and longitude (there are 3 systems used in the UK alone) and, therefore, there cannot be a unique latitude and longitude for any point on the ground without clarifying which system is used.